Sale fans 10 to help resurgent Red Sox beat Orioles 7-2

 Martinez hit his 16th home run, the fourth in three games, to provide the Red Sox with a two-run cushion in the seventh.
 The slugger has 12 homers in his last 28 games.

-Boston pulled away with a three-run ninth against Miguel Castro, much to the delight of the thousands of Red Sox fans among the announced crowd of 30,050.
+Boston pulled away to its fourth straight victory with a three-run ninth against Miguel Castro, much to the delight of the thousands of Red Sox fans among the announced crowd of 30,050.

-The defending World Series champions (38-34) have won four straight and can move five games over .500 for the first time by completing a three-game sweep Sunday.

 After hitting 11 homers and scoring 20 runs in its previous two games, Boston managed only four singles through five innings before finally breaking through against Dylan Bundy (3-8) in the sixth.